rightjs/rightjs-docs/docs/en/tutorials/what-new-in-rjs2.md

     (4).times;                    // -> null
     RightJS(4).times;             // -> function

-And so one.
+And so on.
 All the JavaScript extensions are available this way.

 RightJS also provides you with something called the `semi-safe` mode.
 As all the global functions in RightJS 2 are simply links, you can allow other